 2. Earned

 An expert speaker may earn a speaking opportunity and not look to receive payment.
-Some experts speak exclusively for visibility.
+Some experts speak exclusively for the visibility.
 Sometimes, expert speakers receive a modest honorarium or travel stipend, depending on the speaker's fame, expertise, and the event's budget.
-These opportunities might not take place on the main stage.
-They might be in smaller ballrooms or auditoriums.
-These could be breakout sessions, often considered a better platform for workshopping or providing actionable takeaways.
+These opportunities might not take place as a keynote on the main stage.
+They might be in smaller ballrooms or auditoriums as breakout sessions, often considered a better platform for training or workshopping topics that provide actionable takeaways.

 3. Sponsored

-These are speaking opportunities where speakers pay to have the platform.
+These are speaking opportunities where speakers pay for the platform and audience.
 We don't prefer these "pay for play" speaking opportunities where the speaking opportunity is associated with a paid event sponsorship.
 However, these arrangements have become more accessible and common since the Great Recession.
 These opportunities might not take the main stage.
 Some of our clients want every available opportunity to get in front of the right audience and are willing to pay a sponsorship fee to receive these opportunities.
-Meanwhile, others clients prefer to avoid sponsorship-based speaking opportunities altogether.
+Meanwhile, other clients prefer to avoid sponsorship-based speaking opportunities altogether.

 We manage all three types for our clients.

 Our typical client is mostly interested in earning (unpaid) speaking engagements and is open to hearing more about sponsorship opportunities.
 Most clients aren't looking for paid speaking engagements.
-To be a paid speaker, you should be a professional public speaker.
-A professional speaker has a strong transformative speaking performance, resume, reel, testimonials, references, and social media following.
+To be a paid speaker, you likely need to be a celebrity and/or a trained professional public speaker.
+A professional speaker has a strong transformative speaking performance, accompanied by a speaking resume, reel, testimonials, references, and social media following.

 We will get the job done for you.